 After the completion of this offering, 21,694,456 Class B-1 units of QL Holdings LLC will be outstanding.
 We have entered into the exchange agreement with Insignia and the Senior Executives, which each hold certain Class B-1 units of QL Holdings LLC.
-Pursuant to and subject to the terms of the exchange agreement and the fourth amended and restated limited liability company agreement of QL Holdings LLC, holders of Class B-1 units of QL Holdings LLC, at any time and from time to time, may exchange one Class B-1 unit, together with the corresponding share of our Class A common stock (or, at our election, cash of an equivalent value).
-The amount of Class A common stock is sued or conveyed will be subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications and other similar transactions.
-See "Organizational structure-Fourth amended and restated limited liability company agreement with certain of the Pre-IPO shareholders, including White Mountains, Insignia, and the Senior Executives, as described below.
+Pursuant to and subject to the terms of the exchange agreement and the fourth amended and restated limited liability company agreement of QL Holdings LLC, holders of Class B-1 units of QL Holdings LLC, at any time and from time to time, may exchange one Class B-1 unit, together with the corresponding share of our Class B common stock, for one share of our Class A common stock (or, at our election, cash of an equivalent value).
+The amount of Class A common stock issued or conveyed will be subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications and other similar transactions.
+See "Organizational structure-Fourth amended and restated limited liability company agreement of QL Holdings LLC-Exchange agreement."
+We have also entered into a registration rights agreement with certain of the Pre-IPO shareholders, including White Mountains, Insignia, and the Senior Executives, as described below.
 If Insignia and the Senior Executives exercised all their exchange and resale rights, 21,658,503 shares of Class A common stock would be issued to them and registered for resale (representing 57.5% of the number of shares of our Class A common stock outstanding immediately after our IPO assuming no exercise of the underwriters' option to purchase additional shares).